TheDarkerPath/dnd-fatal-outcome-odds/README.md

 - fatal outcome cutoffs on the d100 (can be > 100 which means no fatal outcomes for that type of roll)
 - the number of players
-- the number of turns per run
+- the number of turns per run (a turn represents the DM and all players attacking once)
-- the number of runs
+- the number of runs (number of iterations of the simulation)
 - whether to display every roll or only show a summary for each run
 - whether to display predicted vs observed Poisson statistics for probability of given number of fatal outcomes per run

-This model is a highly simplified version of combat.
+This model uses a highly simplified version of combat.
 It does not attempt to model creatures with multi-attack or similar skills.
 It also does not take account of spells which would play a major role in real combat.
 For the purposes of the simulation each round consists of: